Plastidip Shields for Belegarth, Amtgard, Dagorhir, LARPs, Cosplay, Props, and Medieval Combat Sports

 *Equipment rules vary by game.
 Please see each individual game’s rules for more information.

 The Shield-Shop sells equipment for foam-based combat sports and for Live Action Role Play (LARP) games.
-Below is a diagram of some of the American versions of these games, and how they relate to one-another in rules and game play:
+Click here for a link to a document comparing of some of the American versions of these games, and how they relate to one-another in rules and game play.

 Since the Shield-Shop focuses on safety, play-ability, and durability, we build all of our equipment to the American full-contact combat game standards.
 Below are some links to those games, as well as to one of the largest medieval battle games.